PRich57/employee-tracker/README.md

 ## Installation

   This project requires the use of node.js as well as downloading the dependencies in the package.json.
-The dependencies can be added with by entering the command 'npm i' in the terminal.
+The dependencies can be added by entering the command 'npm i' in the terminal.

 ## Usage